marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

 ### What's the benefit for **_you?_**
-Yeah, it takes a lot of effort to be robust and reproducible.
+It takes a lot of effort to be robust and reproducible.
 However, *it will make your life (and science) easier!*

 - Most likely, you will have to re-run your analysis more than once.
 - In the future, you or a collaborator may have to re-visit part of the project.